GooeeIOT/cloud-google-assistant-lambda/README.md

     * Go back to your AWS Lambda function and in the code section and select "Upload a file from Amazon S3" from the "Code entry type" drop-down.
 Provide the S3 URL as the upload (this can be found in the **Object URL** section of the bucket object -- make sure you're selecting the object last modified).
     * Alternatively, you can go to the Lambda console and upload the Zip file from your local system instead of S3.
 10. In the "Handler" type in `lambda_function.fulfillment` or if you've changed the function name it's the module-name.export value in your function.
 Save.
+11. You can test this action via the Home section in the Google Assistant app on your phone after you hit "TEST" in the Build Action section of the Actions on Google console.